bouziane-meed/time-series-forcasting-using-ARIMA/README.md

 # time-series-forcasting-using-ARIMA
-create a web application for visualizatin and time series forcasting using ARIMA model
+create a web application for visualization and time series forcasting using ARIMA model